amritasuresh/amrita_suresh_new.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
+`2022`
+B. Bollig, A. Finkel, and _A.
+Suresh_. __Branch-Well-Structured Transition Systems and Extensions__.
+In Proceedings of the 42nd International Conference on Formal Techniques for Distributed Objects, Components, and Systems (FORTE'22), _To appear._

+`2021`
+B. Bollig, A. Finkel, and _A.
+Suresh_. __Bounded Reachability Problems are Decidable in FIFO Machines__.
+In Logical Methods in Computer Science (LMCS):Volume 18, Issue 1, January 2022.

 `2021`
 B. Bollig, C. Di Guisto, A. Finkel, L. Laversa, E. Lozes and _A.
 Suresh_. __A Universal Framework for Deciding Synchronizability__.
 In Proceedings of the 32nd International Conference on Concurrency Theory (CONCUR'21),Paris, France, August 2021.